AbdelazizMoustafa10m/FBL_OTA_RAG/README.md

 - Context-aware responses using RAG technology
 - Bootloader configuration recommendations based on use cases
 - Security best practices for OTA implementations
-- Real-time information processing using LlamaIndex and OpenAI
+- High-performance document processing using LlamaIndex and LlamaParse
-- Vector-based document storage for efficient retrieval
+- Scalable vector storage using Supabase PostgreSQL vector database
+- Real-time response generation with OpenAI

 ## Prerequisites
 - Python 3.9 or higher
 - OpenAI API key
-- Sufficient storage for vector database
+- Supabase account and project
+- PostgreSQL with pgvector extension (handled by Supabase)

 ## Installation
 ```bash